demirelo/ftoken-lst-sims/Structural_Solvency_and_Risk_Topology.md

 ## 5. Quantitative Risk Modeling and Numeraire Choice

-We now compare LSTs and fTOKENs through a VaR lens and address the choice of numeraire directly.
+We now compare LSTs and fTokens through a VaR lens and address the choice of numeraire directly.

 ### 5.1 LST Risk Model: Augmented Beta (With Caveats)